2020 Festival Event:

 This event was part of a previous year’s festival.
 Find upcoming events.

 How do scientists and engineers make and see nanoscale objects?
 What does your hair or an insect’s eye look like under a scanning electron microscope (SEM)?
 Through hands-on demos, learn what makes the nanoscale different, how harnessing it has led to improvements in products you use every day, and about future applications you can only imagine.
 Take a cleanroom tour and bring a sample (not wet and not greater than an inch in diameter) to scan with our tabletop SEM.
-Come early for "Science of Star Wars"
+Come early for "Science of Star Wars" beginning at 10:00am.

 This event meets in the Atrium.

 Getting there: Marcus Nanotech is a 15-minute walk from either the Midtown or North Ave MARTA Station.
 Walk to Tech Square, then go west on Fifth Street/Ferst Drive.
 The Georgia Tech Trolley is free and runs every 35 minutes from 10 AM to 6:40 PM from campus to Midtown MARTA.
 If you drive, parking is available in Visitors Area 4 (State Street and Ferst Drive) and 5 (North Campus Parking Deck) on the Georgia Tech campus.
-See more info here
+See more info here.

 Presented by Institute for Electronics and Nanotechnology at Georgia Tech

 THIS EVENT HAS BEEN CANCELLED.